 Working in the auto insurance industry, you are bound to come across a few weird car insurance claims.
-The agency I work at is no different, although we don't get the real crazy claims like hitting a moose or a car landing on a roof.
+The agency we work at is no different, although we don't get the real crazy claims like hitting a moose or a car landing on a roof.
 The most noteworthy claims are often high dollar claims.
-And of course the term "weird" is loosely based.
+The term "weird" is loosely based.
 Maybe one is weird, one ironic, one odd, and one just plain crazy.

 Getting a Car Stuck On Top of a Deer on the Highway and Semi Hits Car

 Once we had a client who ran over a dead deer lying on the highway.
 The deer had been hit by the car ahead of her.
 She could not move her vehicle, she exited the vehicle and stood on the side of the road.
 Her car was then struck by a semi causing a whole lot more damage.
 Her vehicle was a total loss.
 Luckily, she was not injured and her vehicle was covered under both comprehensive and collision coverage.

 Hitting a Deer on the Way Home From Getting Deer Damage Repaired